-The Recreation Office is located in Trinity Commons office 120 & 121.
+The Recreation Office is located in Trinity Commons offices 120 & 121.
 Students, staff and faculty are welcome to come down to the office to see what recreation opportunities are available.

 - Club Sports involve working as a team dedicated to a competitive schedule with other institutions.
-With the assistance of the Recreation Director, club members can hire a coach, schedule matches and organize the club practices.
+With the assistance of the Recreation Director, club members can hire a coach, schedule matches, and organize club practices.
 Students are the driving force behind the club offerings.
-To view a full list of club offering click here:

-- Fitness & Wellbeing: The recreation program offers classes such as Zumba, Yoga, Spinning and other opportunities that improve wellness and fitness.
+- Fitness & Wellbeing: The recreation program offers classes such as Zumba, yoga, Spinning, barre, and other opportunities that improve wellness and fitness.

-- Outdoor Education is the latest recreation program that offers trips and skills clinics.
+- Outdoor Education is the latest recreation program that offers various outdoor related trips and events.
 Most OE programs take place over weekends and during college recesses taking advantage of the surrounding outside environment of southern New England.
-Each semester there is a full list of trips that students can sign up for.
-Previous trips include: ice climbing in the Adirondacks, backpacking in the Grand Canyon, canoeing in the Florida Everglades, or hiking in the White Mountains of New Hampshire.
+Each semester there is a full list of trips that students can register for.
+Previous trips include: ice climbing in the Adirondacks, backpacking in the Grand Canyon, canoeing in the Florida Everglades, and hiking in the White Mountains of New Hampshire.

-- Informal recreation involves enjoying free time with friends by staying active, playing and having fun.
-Equipment is available for borrowing when leaving an ID for individual items available at the Ferris Athletic Center front desk.
-Campus organizations may also reserve equipment for their picnics when filling out the equipment check out order form.
+- Space & Equipment, Recreation equipment is available to borrow from the front desk of Ferris when you leave an ID for individual items available.
+Campus organizations may also reserve equipment for their events when filling out the equipment check out order form.

 - January, winter break: Canoe camping in the Florida Everglades National Park, FL